awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

 1. From the **Stages** navigation pane, choose **Create**\.

 1. Under **Create Stage**, type a stage name, for example, **prod**, for **Stage name**\.
+**Note**
+Stage names can only contain alphanumeric characters, hyphens, and underscores\.
+Maximum length is 128 characters\.

 1. Optionally, type a stage description for **Stage description**